moonlight-stream/moonlight-embedded/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/uaph3i3lfu7gl7m7/branch/master?svg=true)](https://ci.appveyor.com/project/cgutman/moonlight-embedded/branch/master)

-Moonlight Embedded is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux.
+[Moonlight for iOS/tvOS](https://moonlight-stream.org) is an open source client for [Sunshine](https://github.com/LizardByte/Sunshine) and NVIDIA GameStream.

-Moonlight Embedded allows you to stream your full collection of games from your powerful Windows desktop to your (embedded) Linux system, like Raspberry Pi, CuBox-i and ODROID.
+Moonlight Embedded allows you to stream your full collection of games from your powerful gaming PC to your (embedded) Linux system, like Raspberry Pi, CuBox-i and ODROID.

 ## Documentation

 More information about installing and runnning Moonlight Embedded is available on the [wiki](https://github.com/moonlight-stream/moonlight-embedded/wiki).

-## Requirements

-* [GFE compatible](http://shield.nvidia.com/play-pc-games/) computer with GTX 600/700/900/1000 series GPU (for the PC you're streaming from)
-* High-end wireless router (802.11n dual-band recommended) or wired network
-* Geforce Experience 2.1.1 or higher

-## Quick Start

-* Ensure your GFE server and client are on the same network
-* Turn on Shield Streaming in the GFE settings
-* Pair Moonlight Embedded with the GFE server
-* Accept the pairing confirmation on your PC
-* Connect to the GFE Server with Moonlight Embedded
-* Play games!

 ## Bugs